-In other words, if a situation arises that makes it difficult to act in an unbiased, objective manner on AECOM's behalf; a conflict of interest may be present.
-If a conflict of interest - or the potential for one - arises, you must disclose it to Management, Human Resources or In- House Counsel at once for review.
+In other words, if a situation arises that makes it difficult to act in an unbiased, objective manner on AECOM's behalf, then a conflict of interest may be present.
+If a conflict of interest - or the potential for one - arises, you must disclose it to a member of AECOM's Ethics & Compliance team, Management, Human Resources or In-House Counsel at once for review.

-Of course, not all possible scenarios giving rise to a conflict of interest can be listed here.
+Of course, not all scenarios that would give rise to a conflict of interest can be listed here.
 However, the following examples are some of the more common conflict situations you are likely to encounter in your daily work.